 When it comes to statutory rape, it does not matter if the minor initiated the sexual intercourse or if both parties are under the age of 18, it is still a crime.
 In cases involving two underage persons though, the prosecution will rarely press charges in these cases in San Diego County.
 The only time it is legal for a minor to have sex is if he or she is married to that person.
 It’s important to note that it is legal for a minor to date someone and then have sex with him or her, as long as the actual intercourse occurred after the minor turns 18.

 Prosecuting These Crimes isn’t Easy

 Is Statutory Rape a Misdemeanor or Felony

-California statutory rape law says that these charges can be either a misdemeanor or felony.
+These charges can be either a misdemeanor or felony in California.
 In cases involving people who are no more than three years apart in age, the charges will be a misdemeanor.
 If the age difference is greater than three years, the prosecutor will decide whether to charge the crime as a misdemeanor or felony based on the defendant’s criminal background and the specifics of the case.
 In these cases, your criminal defense attorney may be able to convince the prosecutor to charge the crime as a misdemeanor rather than a felony.